$\infty$-Dold-Kan correspondence via representation theory: infinity -Dold-Kan correspondence via representation theory

-\begin{proposition} If we restrict to bounded chain complexes and bounded filtrations then \cref{mainthm} is the derivator-theoretical version of \cref{ari$4.7$}. \end{proposition} \begin{proof} It suffices to show that we have the following commutative diagram where all the maps are equivalences:
+\begin{proposition} If we restrict to bounded chain complexes and bounded filtrations, then \cref{mainthm} is the derivator-theoretical version of \cref{ari$4.7$}.
+Namely, the following is a commutative diagram where all the functors are equivalences and the lower arrow is a suitable equivalence constructed as in \cref{symmetriesrem}.